The File Block allows you to add a link to the downloadable files on your website.

 The Hide Block Settings option hides (or shows) the Block Setting panel in the editor’s sidebar.

-Copy can be used to copy a selected block and then you can paste it wherever you want in the editor.
+Copy can be used to copy the selected block and then paste it wherever you want in the editor.

-Duplicate can be used to duplicate selected block.
+Duplicate can be used to duplicate the selected block.

 Insert a new block before the selected block(s).